Nexfinity/CakeyBot-Wiki/en/auto-responder.md

 > You will need **`Manage Server`** or **`Administrator`** permission to manage servers and auto responders.
 {.is-warning}

+> You can also grant specific users or roles dashboard access without requiring Manage Server or Administrator.
+See [Dashboard Access](/en/core/dashboard-access) for details.
+{.is-info}

 1. Login to the web dashboard on the [main website here](https://cakey.bot/dashboard).
 2. Click on the server you want to edit auto responders on.
 3. Go to the "Auto Responder" page.